Shlomo-Moller/hocs/README.md

 }
 ```

+...

-So, let's use a HOC to abstract this logic and share it across many components, like simpler versions of the above.
+So, let's use a HOC to abstract this fetch and subscription logic and share it across many components, like simpler versions of the above.

-It'll... :
+Our HOC will... :

 * Accept as one of its arguments a child component.
 * Create a new component that... :